vanzaj/erft/texts/Boyd_DaC_en.md

+---
-% Destruction and Creation
+title: Destruction and Creation
-% John R. Boyd
+author: John R. Boyd
-% September 3, 1976
+date: September 3, 1976
+...

 To comprehend and cope with our environment we develop mental patterns or concepts of meaning.
 The purpose of this paper is to sketch out how we destroy